Relintai/pandemonium_engine_docs/engine_development/editor/creating_icons.md

 Color conversion for light editor themes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the user has configured their editor to use a light theme, Godot will
+If the user has configured their editor to use a light theme, Pandemonium will
 convert the icon's colors based on a
-`set of predefined color mappings ( https://github.com/godotengine/godot/blob/b9f2e57d6240346f1833fd0390de195c956299e7/editor/editor_themes.cpp#L122-L184 )`.
+`set of predefined color mappings ( https://github.com/pandemoniumengine/pandemonium/blob/b9f2e57d6240346f1833fd0390de195c956299e7/editor/editor_themes.cpp#L122-L184 )`.
 This is to ensure the icon always displays with a sufficient contrast rate.
 Try to restrict your icon's color palette to colors found in the list above.
 Otherwise, your icon may become difficult to read on a light background.